nnnnathann/angular-panhandler/README.md

 Add ```panhandler``` as an attribute to the element on which you would like to enable panning.
 Thats it!
 If you would like to make sure your inner content fits to a certain size, you can specify a ```content-{width|height}``` attribute.

+### Advanced Usage

+If you need to disable panning (temporarily) for some of the content elements, you can set the `preventPan` attribute on the panhandler element to true.

+This is useful in the case that you would like to enable drag-n-drop for some elements within the pannable area.

 ### Example

 Javascript